Banging Toolbox

 I like how two batteries are better than one for helping endurance under more demanding pressure!

-#1 Best value cordless reciprocating saw
+#1 Finest value cordless reciprocating saw

 The best value cordless reciprocating saw goes to the Makita XRJ05Z.